secretapplab/qr-sense-privacy/index.md

 This data may be used for advertising, measurement, fraud prevention, security, and service reliability.

+On iOS, QR Sense may also request permission to use the system advertising identifier for advertising and measurement purposes, depending on your region, device settings, app configuration, and the consent or privacy choices made available to you.

 For more information about how Google handles data, review Google's policies:

 - https://policies.google.com/privacy